 From magical parades to decorative gardens, from gorgeous Christmas light displays to Christmas songs on the radio – countries around the world are witnessing beautiful festivities, this time of the year.
-Billions of people come together to celebrate the spirit of giving, love and mankind.
-Families reunite and enjoy the Christmas cheer!!
+Billions of people come together to celebrate the spirit of giving, love and humanity.
+Families reunite and enjoy the Christmas cheer!

 However, not all are aware that there are a few nations, where Christmas is not even recognized.
-Christianity might be the largest religion in this world, but it covers only one-third of the global population.
-Not all countries with diverse religions choose to celebrate the Christmas holiday.
+Christianity might be the most prominent religion in this world, but it covers only one-third of the global population.
+Not all countries with diverse religions choose to celebrate Christmas.
 Here, we bring you the names of countries where Christmas is “just another day.”

-This landlocked country in South-Central Asia has a majority of Muslim population, and Muslims don’t observe Christmas as a holiday.
+- This landlocked country in South-Central Asia has a majority of the Muslim population, and they don’t celebrate Christmas as a holiday.
 People who aren’t Muslims, also avoid holding the festivities to prevent violent attacks, as religion-based danger still exists in the country.

-Miniature Santa Claus can be found in shops, and some of the streets are adorned with lights, but holiday is not declared in the country on December 25.
+- Miniature Santa Claus can be found in shops, and some of the streets are adorned with lights, but a holiday is not declared in the country on December 25.

 - North Korea

-Run by a dictator, North Korea doesn’t celebrate Christmas as well.
-Kim Jong Un has imposed ban on singing, drinking and partying around the festival.
+- Run by a dictator, North Korea doesn’t celebrate Christmas as well.
+Kim Jong Un has imposed a ban on singing, drinking and partying around the festival.

-The Islamic country does not declare a holiday on Christmas.
-Any selling of Christmas themed ornaments, decorations and gifts has been against the law, even though there is a minor Christian population.
+- The Islamic country does not declare a holiday on Christmas.
+Any selling of Christmas themed ornaments, decorations and gifts have been against the law, even though there is a minor Christian population.

-The largely-desert country, Mauritania has a large Islamic population, which becomes the reason as to why there are no festivities witnessed in the country around Christmas.
+- The largely-desert country, Mauritania, has a large Islamic population, which becomes the reason as to why there are no festivities witnessed in the countryside around Christmas.

 - Saudi Arabia

-If foreign expats use a subtle approach, maybe they could celebrate Christmas in Islamic country of Saudi Arabia.
-But otherwise, there are no Church services and people who wish to celebrate need to do it in private.
+- If foreign ex-pats use a subtle approach, maybe they could celebrate Christmas in the Islamic country of Saudi Arabia.
+But otherwise, there are no Church services and people who wish to celebrate the need, do it in private.

-The government of Somalia has put a ban on Christmas traditions.
+- The government of Somalia has banned Christmas traditions.
 It is a shock how a country which hosts peacekeepers from major-Christian countries like Burundi, Uganda and Kenya does not allow people to celebrate the festival, only because it is itself Muslim-dominated.

-The culture of Uzbekistan is diverse.
+- The culture of Uzbekistan is diverse.
 There is a mix of different ethnic groups with 71% of its population being Uzbek, and other minority groups being Russians, Tajiks, Kazaks, Tatars, Karakalpaks, Armenians and Koryo-saram.
-Only 5% of the population follows Christianity, but the government is involved in massive ill-treatment of Christians, so much that Uzbekistan was designated to a list of countries of particular concern of the U.S. State Department.
+Only 5% of the population follows Christianity.
+Still, the government is involved in massive ill-treatment of Christians, so much that Uzbekistan was designated to a list of countries of particular concern of the U.S. State Department.

-The Arab country located in Southwest Asia, is already in a crisis.
-99% of Yemenis are Muslims.
+- The Arab country, located in Southwest Asia, is already in a crisis.
+Over 99% of Yemenis are Muslims.
 And yes, it is too hard to observe Christmas while living in a country which has been suffering so long.